jay-joshy/allergyguide/content/tools/oit_calculator.md

 ### Selection of built-in protocol

-- After typing in the searchbar for a built-in protocol ie. "Protocol: peanut powder" and selecting it, the entire `Protocol` object will be populated
+- After typing in the food-A searchbar for a built-in protocol ie. "Protocol: peanut powder" and selecting it, the entire `Protocol` object will be populated
 - The fields in food-a-container (and potentially food-b-container) are populated with relevant information.
 Specifically:
   - Editable food name field is filled with specified food names, etc for protein concentration, form, strategy, thresholds, etc.
   - The rest is as above: the protocol that is loaded remains editable